C-SHAP for time series: An approach to high-level temporal explanations: Experimental setup

-The decomposition is implemented using the Prophet package\footnote{https://facebook.github.io/prophet}.
-For extraction of the growth component, piecewise linear growth is fitted using the automatic parameters.
-For the seasonal components, the number of components for the Fourier series are set to $N_\text{daily} = 3$ and $N_\text{weekly} = 3$.

-For the masking of concepts, component masking is applied as described in Section \ref{sec:component_masking}.
-For the algorithm, we choose to sample $N=100$ training samples without replacement as masking samples.
+The SHAP values for C-SHAP are calculated for the test samples.
+For the masking of concepts, the component masking, described in Section~\ref{sec:component_masking}, is applied using $N=100$ background samples from the training data.
+These samples were selected randomly, where for the classification task, the sampling was weighted per class.
+This results in 25 samples per class for the OPPORTUNITY dataset.
+The same background samples are used for all models trained on the same dataset, regardless of the model type.

 The computational cost of SHAP scales exponentially with the number of features.
-This is why generally methods for estimation~\cite{lundberg_unified_2017,sun_explain_2024} are used to calculate the SHAP values.
-Since only four concepts are used, the SHAP values are calculated directly.
+This is why generally methods for estimation, such as KernelSHAP~\citep{lundberg_unified_2017}, are used to calculate the SHAP values.
+Since only a limited number of concepts are used, we calculate the SHAP values exactly.

-\subsection{Results}

-The SHAP values were calculated for the samples in the test data.
-In Figure~\ref{fig:pjm_global_bar}, the mean absolute SHAP value for each concept is shown as a global explanation of the model.
-The explanation indicates that the ``Growth'' concept has the largest influence on the global predictions of the model.

-Selected local explanations are presented in Figure~\ref{fig:local_exp_nice}, Figure~\ref{fig:local_exp_growth} and Figure~\ref{fig:local_exp_other}.
-For the visualization of the local explanations, the decomposition of the sample is shown on the right.
-The original signal is shown on top, its decomposition into concepts is shown below.
-On the left, the corresponding SHAP values are visualized by arrows~\cite{lundberg_unified_2017}.
-From top to bottom, the SHAP value visualization starts at the base value, the expected output value of the featureless model, and shows how each concept additively contributes to the final prediction value.

-In Figure~\ref{fig:local_exp_growth}, the explanation for the sample with the highest value for the concept ``Growth'' is given.
-The high value for the concept ``Growth'' corresponds to the substantial growth present in the signal.
-In Figure~\ref{fig:local_exp_other}, the explanation for the sample with the lowest value for the concept ``Other'' is given.
+\section{Results}

+In this section, we present and discuss the explanations generated by C-SHAP and relate these to human intuition.
+We show examples of local, sample-level, explanations and global explanations, where SHAP values are aggregated to estimate the influence of concepts across the datasets.
+Note that as a result of normalization of the data, the signals and decompositions shown in this section are dimensionless.